 The raw coconut is husked, cleaned, and broke open to separate its kernel from the shell while the coconut water was collected for future use.
 Some prefer to scrape off the brown, thin, outer skin over the kernel surface.

 Wash the meat thoroughly and grate using a manual grater.
 The grated coconut meat is then mixed in Coconut water and allowed to stand in a water bath for 10-15 minutes.
 Add hot water to this semi-liquid mixture and allow standing for 10 minutes.

 The mixture is then pressed and filtered to remove the solid residue and recover the milk.
 The milk is pasteurized and allowed to assume room temperature before use in recipes.

 The sweet flavor of coconut milk comes from sucrose, a disaccharide found predominantly in plant sugars.
-Though, sucrose has moderately high glycemic index, research studies suggest that coconut sugar is better than table sugar in terms of overall health benefits.
+Though sucrose has a moderately high glycemic index, research studies suggest that coconut sugar is better than table sugar in terms of overall health benefits.

 Coconut milk is a better source of iron, phosphorus, magnesium and zinc than cow's milk but low in calcium.

 Despite of its high saturated fats composition, coconut milk is a rich source of medium-chain trigycerides (MCT) such as lauric acid.
 MCT's absorb passively and enter the blood system in the gut without intermediary transport channels.

 Bioactive enzymes in fresh coconut milk helps in smooth digestion, bowel movements, and aids in better absorption of minerals and fat soluble vitamins.